gantry/docs/pages/01.gantry5/06.advanced/02.creating-a-new-particle/docs.md

     twig: true
 ---

-Creating a new **Particle** in Gantry5 is a pretty straightforward process.
+Creating a new **Particle** in Gantry 5 is a pretty straightforward process.
 You will need a text editor, as you will be **creating two files** for the Particle.

 ![Particle](particle_1.png) {.border .shadow}